dusk-network/docs-public/src/content/docs/itn/erc20-staking.md

 Yes!
 You can withdraw your stake at any time

-**Q: How do I get the DUSK I stake mirrored on ITN as TDUSK?**
+**Q: How do I get the DUSK I stake mirrored on ITN as tDUSK?**

-If you stake between February 1st and February 14th, do not unstake, and provide an optional Dusk address created through the [web wallet](https://wallet.dusk.network/), you will receive the staked amount in TDUSK.
+If you stake between February 1st and February 14th, do not unstake, and provide an optional Dusk address created through the [web wallet](https://wallet.dusk.network/), you will receive the staked amount in tDUSK.